 2. You can eat the blossom

-Blossom in Greenwich Park, a popular spring viewing spot.
+Blossom in Greenwich Park, a popular spring viewing spot usually at its peak from late April to early May.
 Image: @shadz_ig on IG

 That’s right, the cherry blossoms (and leaves) of varieties we find in the UK are edible.
 In Japan they’re pickled and used as ingredients for sweets, baking and tea.
 Come springtime you’ll also find sakura-flavoured chocolate bars.
 Don’t eat cherry pips though, they’re toxic and can be dangerous in large amounts.